nrednav/youtube-playlist-duration-calculator/README.md

-# Youtube Playlist Duration Calculator
+# YouTube Playlist Duration Calculator

-A Firefox & Chrome web extension that calculates & displays the total duration of a youtube playlist.
+A web extension for Chrome & Firefox that calculates & displays the total duration of a YouTube playlist.

 <img src="screenshots/banner.png">